acquia/blt/docs/tech-architect/memcache.rst

 .. _blt-memcache-ac-acsf:

-Acquia Cloud and Acquia Cloud Site Factory
+Cloud Platform and Site Factory
 ------------------------------------------

 To enable memcache integration in a Cloud hosting environment, ensure the